dbos-inc/dbos-transact-ts/CONTRIBUTING.md

 ## Discuss with the community

 If you are stuck, need help, or wondering if a certain contribution will be welcome, please ask!
-Either in our [Discord](https://discord.gg/fMwQjeW5zg) or Github discussions.
+You can reach out to us on  [Discord](https://discord.gg/fMwQjeW5zg) or Github discussions.

 ## Code of conduct

-It is important to us that contributing to DBOS-TS will be a pleasant experience, if necessary, please refer to our [code of conduct](CODE_OF_CONDUCT.md) for participation guidelines.
+It is important to us that contributing to DBOS will be a pleasant experience, if necessary, please refer to our [code of conduct](CODE_OF_CONDUCT.md) for participation guidelines.